 Pepper Pike is a somewhat small city located in the state of Ohio.
 With a population of 6,330 people and two constituent neighborhoods, Pepper Pike is the 239th largest community in Ohio.

 Pepper Pike home prices are not only among the most expensive in Ohio, but Pepper Pike real estate also consistently ranks among the most expensive in America.

-Pepper Pike is a decidedly white-collar city, with fully 95.10% of the workforce employed in white-collar jobs, well above the national average.
+Pepper Pike is a decidedly white-collar city, with fully 94.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pepper Pike is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Pepper Pike who work in management occupations (18.93%), healthcare (15.86%), and sales jobs (13.30%).
+There are especially a lot of people living in Pepper Pike who work in healthcare (17.39%), management occupations (16.37%), and sales jobs (11.81%).

 Pepper Pike is a somewhat ethnically-diverse city.
 The people who call Pepper Pike home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pepper Pike residents report their race to be White, followed by Asian.
-Important ancestries of people in Pepper Pike include Russian, English, Irish, and Polish.
+Important ancestries of people in Pepper Pike include German, Irish, Polish, English, and Italian.

 The most common language spoken in Pepper Pike is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Langs. of India and Arabic.